insights

 Read time 5 minutes

-Social isolation and loneliness have been associated with increased risk of chronic conditions such as cardiovascular disease, type 2 diabetes, chronic stress, depression, and anxiety.1-4 Perceived and objective social isolation have also been linked to increased all-cause mortality.1,2,5 Compared to other age groups, isolation and loneliness may be more harmful to the physical, mental, and emotional health outcomes of older adults, who may have reduced mobility and daily activity engagement or may be managing multiple chronic conditions and mental health challenges.
+Social isolation and loneliness have been associated with increased risk of chronic conditions such as cardiovascular disease, type 2 diabetes, dementia, depression, and anxiety.1-3 Perceived and objective social isolation have also been linked to increased all-cause mortality.4 Compared to other age groups, isolation and loneliness may be more harmful to the physical, mental, and emotional health outcomes of older adults, who may have reduced mobility and daily activity engagement or may be managing multiple chronic conditions and mental health challenges.

-Social isolation is a public health issue,6 and as such, it is always relevant when considering optimal health for older adults.
-With the need for recommended physical distancing during the COVID-19 pandemic, the connection between isolation, loneliness, depression, and negative health outcomes for older adults highlighted an important health challenge for this population.7-9
+Social isolation is a public health issue,5 and as such, it is always relevant when considering optimal health for older adults.
+After the recommended physical distancing during the COVID-19 pandemic, the connection between isolation, loneliness, depression, and negative health outcomes for older adults highlighted an important health challenge for this population.6,7

 Isolation’s Impact on Healthcare Costs

-A 2017 study released by AARP indicated that social isolation among older adults added an additional $6.7 billion dollars in annual Medicare spending.10 An in-depth analysis of the study indicated that objective isolation not only predicts higher Medicare spending due to increased hospitalizations and institutionalization but also predicts greater risk of mortality despite the additional health care.11 A 2019 study investigated the association between loneliness and incidence of emergency department (ED) visits for patients with chronic obstructive pulmonary disease (COPD).12 Patients with an average age of 65 responded to questionnaires that asked about loneliness and social isolation.
-Results indicated that loneliness in patients with COPD is significantly and independently associated with increased ED visits and with a poorer perception of health.12 This study suggests that addressing loneliness may not only improve a patient’s health perception and quality of life but potentially decrease their ED visits and subsequent healthcare costs.
+While more research is needed to assess the current economic burden associated with loneliness and social isolation, a US-based 2017 study released by AARP indicated that social isolation among older adults added an additional $6.7 billion dollars in annual Medicare spending.8 An in-depth analysis of the study indicated that objective isolation not only predicts higher Medicare spending due to increased hospitalizations and institutionalization but also predicts greater risk of mortality despite the additional health care.9 A 2019 study investigated the association between loneliness and incidence of emergency department (ED) visits for patients with chronic obstructive pulmonary disease (COPD).10 Patients with an average age of 65 responded to questionnaires that asked about loneliness and social isolation.
+Results indicated that loneliness in patients with COPD is significantly and independently associated with increased ED visits and with a poorer perception of health.10 This study suggests that addressing loneliness may not only improve a patient’s health perception and quality of life but potentially decrease their ED visits and subsequent healthcare costs.

 Patient-Centered & Whole Person Care

-Older adults in long-term care, dementia care, and hospice care services with complex needs have benefited from patient-centered care practices; however, an implementation gap exists for conventional medicine in outpatient care.13 A 2016 systematic review of 132 sources identified the most prominent factors that define patient-centered care, including:13
+Older adults in long-term care, dementia care, and hospice care services with complex needs have benefited from patient-centered care practices, and research studies continue to investigate the essential components of person-centered care for older adults in outpatient and out-of-hospital settings.11 Recent systematic reviews have identified the most prominent factors that define patient-centered care for older adults, including:12,13

 • Whole person care